 Egon: We've faced demons, monsters, Gozer, multi-dimensional invasions, but there is nothing that will get me within a mile of Heck House.

-Another more benign example occurs when the heroes are trying to raise money for an orphange.
-The president of the company that makes Stay Puft marshamallows asks to borrow Mr. Stay Puft for an advertising campaign, and they don't think it's a good idea...
+Another more benign example occurs in "Sticky Business" when the heroes are trying to raise money for an orphanage.
+The president of the company that makes Stay Puft marshmallows asks to borrow Mr. Stay Puft for an advertising campaign, and they don't think it's a good idea...
 They all change their minds when he says how much he'll pay them.

 There was also an episode where Janine was in the shower, carefully showing only her face and legs and carefully avoiding the rest.
 Ghosts begin to bug her and she spends the next few moments running around in nothing but a towel.
 As the scene ends, Janine walks off screen and the towel is suddenly thrown off as she's out of frame.